garrettwilliams90/MelanomaClassification/README.md

 Skin cancer is one of the most common types of cancer in the world.
 Melanoma, specifically, is responsible for 75% of skin cancer deaths, despite being the least common skin cancer.
 According to the [World Cancer Research Fund](https://www.wcrf.org/dietandcancer/skin-cancer-statistics/), Australia has the highest rate of Melanoma per capita.
 [Cancer Australia](https://www.canceraustralia.gov.au/cancer-types/melanoma/statistics) estimates close to 17,000 new cases of Melanoma have been diagnosed in 2021, resulting in over 1,000 deaths this year.

 Unlike other cancers though, skin cancer can be visibly seen.
 By using image classification tools, my work aims to accurately predict if a skin lesion is malignant or benign.
 By identifying if the skin has Melanoma early on, lives can be saved.
 My hope is that you, the Australian Department of Health, would use your resources in conjuction with my model to develop and market an app for the benefit of your citizens.
-Using their mobile phone, they can easily take a picture and recognize whether they need to go to a dermatologist for further diagnosis.
+Using their mobile phones, they can easily take a picture and recognize whether they need to go to a dermatologist for further diagnosis.

 ## Data Understanding